 Uninvited, now that doesn’t really sound hopeful, but listen, you’d be surprised.
 Lysa shares some hard truths, eye opening experiences, and purposeful scriptures that weave together to create hope.

 It both surprises me and doesn’t surprise me at all, how easily we let our fears control us.
 I do it far more than I’d like to admit.
-Especially after “Fear Not, For I am with the, Be not dismayed for I am thy God!”
+Especially after “Fear Not, For I am with thee, Be not dismayed for I am thy God!”

 If our God is with us, for us, honestly, who can be against us?
 And yet.
 That nagging voice telling us we’re not loved, we don’t matter, etc. There is Hope.
 Lysa offers some heartfelt hope, simple suggestions, scarcity turned into abundance!

 Check out the full title of this book: Uninvited: Living Loved When You Feel Less Than, Left Out, and Lonely.
 Yes, It’s Possible!
 I’ve tasted it.
-I’m not successful always, but sometimes 🙂
+I’m not successful always, but sometimes 🙂 I am finding hope!

-Hope in the Holy Spirit’s Guidance
+Finding Hope in God: The Holy Spirit’s Guidance

 I am currently in the middle of Catherine Marshall’s The Helper and Wow!
 This is a book about the Holy Spirit, His purpose (hint, it’s not about us, and yet it is) and the changed life.